walles/headsetharry/README.md

 5. ```git push --tags```

 # TODO Before Releasing on Android Market
+* I have a feeling that after I started using this app, sometimes voice calls over Bluetooth SCO don't produce any sound.
+Try to repro this and determine if we should do something differently.
+* Get on top of not getting notifications when phrases end; we don't want to leave things hanging in our queue.
 * Make an icon / all the other graphics needed by Market

 # TODO Misc